TheAihopGG/Nest-Mailbox-API/INSTALL.md

 # Setup

-## Windows
+## 🪟 Windows

 To install and launch Nest API on Windows:

+1. Download the [latest release](https://github.com/TheAihopGG/Nest-Mailbox-API/releases/latest) for linux

-1. Make sure that node js and npm have installed
+2. Make sure that node js and npm have installed

-2. Create, and append to `.env` file these parameters:
+3. Create, and append to `.env` file these parameters:

     ```typescript
     API_PASSWORD=12345 // password to admin panel
     APP_SETTINGS_PATH=data/appSetting.json //   path to app settings, make sure that it is existing
     ```

-3. Install packages with
+4. Install packages with

     ```bash
     npm install
     ```

-4. Launch server
+5. Launch server

     ```bash
-    npm run startServer
+    npm run server
     ```